TMR Based Current Probe

 Schematic

 The circuit uses a simple instrumentation amplifier circuit using the AD8421.
-There is some compensation between U2 (the TMR sensor) and this IA.
-The rest is some power supply things, something of note is the isolated dc to dc converter I used to get my 12v rails.
-Although it is very convenient in the future I will probably replace it with a buck boost converter since they are hard to find and expensive.
+Something of note is the isolated dc to dc converter I used to get my 12v rails.
+These isolated, dual output devices, are very convienent for split power rails used by many op-amp circuits. unfortunately, due to tariffs and shifting industry needs they are becoming expensive and hard to find.
 The circuit I use to control the relay is a D type flip flop that acts as a latching circuit for a push button.
 The relay controls the gain of the IA for hopefully 10x and 1x modes in practice.
-If this circuit works for rev2 I would like to add a microcontroller for auto zero and some other nice to have things.
+For revision 2 I would like to add a microcontroller for auto zero and to simplify my design.

 Circuit and PCB Design